thongraegu/fastsearch/README.md

 Simple PyQt5 interface.

+To install and compile to .exe

+have python installed

+run fastsearch_auto_install.py

-To install and compile to .exe: have python installed run fastsearch_auto_install.py exe is in 'Dist' folder
+exe is in 'Dist' folder

 https://i.imgur.com/DpvNuWj.png